-Due to hot lane procedure restrictions placed on 130SQN Solo trainee flights, ATC will not apply RRSS to Hawk aircraft behind 130SQN Solo trainee PC-21 aircraft.
+ATC will not apply RRSS to 130SQN Solo trainee aircraft when the solo trainee is the aircraft behind.
+Additionally, due to hot lane procedure restrictions ATC will not apply RRSS to hawk aircraft behind 130SQN Solo trainee aircraft.

 3.12 Formation Procedures